charadex-team/charadex-v1.0/README.md

 &nbsp;

-### Step 2.5 | Update relatedData function
+### Step 2.5 | Update relateData function

 File Links: [utilities.js](https://github.com/charadex-team/charadex-v1.0/blob/v1.5.5/features/image-gallery/styles/js/utilities.js)

-If you aren't using the most up to date version of v1.5.5, make sure to go to the `utilities.js` file and find the `relatedData` function in `charadex.manageData`.
+If you aren't using the most up to date version of v1.5.5, make sure to go to the `utilities.js` file and find the `relateData` function in `charadex.manageData`.
 Completely overwrite it with the following:

 ```JS
 /* Relates data to a main sheet via a key